RussOakham/ci-milestone-project-1/README.md

  1. To entice potential customers to book a table reservation with the restaurant.
 Via either submitting of a booking request via the online form or contacting the restaurant via phone or e-mail.
  2. To raise brand awareness of the restaurant, to entice potential customers to visit teh restaurant without a reservation i.e. 'promote walk-ins'.
+ 3. To allow returning visitors to quickly navigate to Contact Details and Booking pages.
+ 4. To allow potential and returning customers easy navigation to the menu page, allowing the quick perusal of products offered.

 ### Scope
 This section determines what the users should be able to do on the website.